sk1122/App-Searcher-and-Keyword-Seacher/README.md

 # Scraper

-It Searches for Apps on Google Play Store and Apple App Store, also It Searches for Keywords in given URL and also Suggests some Recommended Keywords
+It Searches for Apps on Google Play Store and Apple App Store, also It Searches for Keywords in given URL and also Suggests some Recommended Keywords.

+It uses Django as a Backend Framework and Website Scraping is done using Requests Library and BeautifulSoup Library.

+It uses Ajax and JQuery for Making POST Request to Server

 ## Usage